 Some people use a more complex startup script, removing zero length qf files and df files for which there is no qf file.
-For example, see Figure 1 for an example of a complex startup script.
+For example, see Figure 1 for an example of a complex script which does this clean up.